Published by Blue Grid Media • Updated for 2026 • 14 min read

 The cost of going live too slow

-Verification takes time — sometimes two to four weeks depending on your industry and market.
-Every week you're not live is a week your competitors are collecting the leads in your area that you could have had.
-Start the verification process before you feel ready.
-You can set your budget to zero and not spend anything until you're prepared to take calls — but at least get verified so you're not waiting when you're ready to run.
+Verification takes time, sometimes two to four weeks depending on your industry and market.
+Every week you're not live is a week your competitors are collecting the leads in your area that could have been yours.
+Start the verification process before you feel "ready."
+You can set your budget to zero and not spend anything until you're actually prepared to take calls, but at least get verified so you're not sitting around waiting when you're ready to hit the gas.

 Bottom Line

-Google LSA pricing isn't a mystery — it's a function of your industry, your market, and how well your profile is set up.
+Google LSA pricing isn't a mystery.
+It's a function of your industry, your market, and how well your profile is set up.
 Home services trades generally run $25 to $80 per lead.
 Professional services run higher but with correspondingly higher job values.
-The average across all categories is around $60.
+The average across all categories is around $60 (see our full 2026 LSA statistics breakdown for more).

-If you want a second set of eyes on your specific numbers — what you should be spending, whether your current CPL is in range for your market, and what's holding back your lead volume — that's exactly what we do at Blue Grid Media.
+If you want a second set of eyes on your specific numbers, like what you should be spending, whether your current CPL is in range for your market, and what's holding back your lead volume, that's exactly what we do at Blue Grid Media.

 Get a Free LSA Budget Review